flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins.md

 ## What is a plugin?

 **Adding new capabilities to the core platform** can be easily done by using plugins.
-FlowX Plugins represent **already built functionality** that can be added to a FlowX platform deployment.
+FLOWX.AI Plugins represent **already built functionality** that can be added to a FLOWX.AI platform deployment.

 These could be either one of the provided custom plugins that we've already built or by building your own.